The Loved Ones (film): Plot

 Eric opens a trapdoor on the floor, revealing a basement cellar with the previous abductees still alive.
 Lola drills a hole through Brent's skull and prepares to lobotomize him by pouring boiling water into the hole.
 Brent manages to free himself again.
 He attacks Eric with his hidden razor blade and stabs him with one of the knives he pulled out of his feet.
-He pushes Eric into the cellar, where the starving and now deranged (and presumably lobotomised) captives tear him apart.
-An unhinged Lola pushes Brent into the cellar and throws everything she can get her hands on at him.
+He pushes Eric into the cellar, where the starving and deranged (and presumably lobotomised) captives begin to eat his body.
+Lola pushes Brent into the cellar and throws everything she can get her hands on at him.
 Brent finds a flashlight and a hammer among the thrown objects and uses them to defend himself against the captives.
-Lola then smothers Bright Eyes - who turns out to be her mother - with a pillow, out of jealousy.
+Lola then smothers Bright Eyes — referring to her as her mother — with a pillow.

 When Brent does not show up to the date, a worried Holly informs Mia's father, a police officer.
 He enters Lola's house, where Lola kills him with a meat cleaver.
-Lola taunts Brent, saying she will kill Carla as revenge for her father, and kill Holly for breaking her heart.
-After she leaves, Brent climbs out of the pit using the pile of corpses.
+Lola taunts Brent, saying she will kill Carla as revenge for her father, and kill Holly as revenge for Brent breaking Lola's heart.
+After she leaves, Brent climbs out of the pit by piling up the corpses.
 As Lola walks on the road, she sees Holly approaching in her car.
 She throws her scrapbook at the windshield, and attacks Holly, who flees on foot.
 Brent arrives in the police car and runs over Lola.
 Holly clambers into the police car and is shocked to see Brent; the two embrace tearfully.
 A severely injured Lola approaches the car.
 Brent reverses the car, striking Lola in the head and crushing her skull.
 Brent and Holly arrive back home, where a shocked Carla embraces her son.